 Image 3.
 Effect of Clay Layer on Water Flow

 In addition, any water regulation must have a means of enforcement, which is not possible in places where governments do not “own” groundwater.
-This includes areas in the United States like Texas, because landowners technically own all the resources on—or below—their land.
+This includes areas in the United States, like Texas, because landowners technically own all the resources on—or below—their land.

 Another solution is to artificially recharge aquifers through infiltration structures such as percolation tanks, spreading basins, or injection wells.
 These structures are built over areas of porous rock to trap water runoff, forcing water to drain into the soil and recharge the aquifer.
-Regional ecology can be impacted if too much runoff is diverted into infiltration structures, however, so this method also has risks.
+Regional ecology may be impacted if too much runoff is diverted into infiltration structures, however, so this method also has risks.

 For any questions or comments about the article, please reach out using our contact page by clicking on Contact Us below.

-Image 5.
+Image 6.
 Various Solutions to Reduce Saltwater Intrusion – Example of how reduced water usage, infiltration systems, and impermeable material injection solutions affect groundwater balance.

 Suggest an Article or Video Topic!

 STs Series Sensor Storage